 result The self-responsibility that comes with a volunteering experience results in a more direct involvement at the grassroots, which allows you to gain better insights from within the project itself.
 It is also the more authentic cultural experience as you will have to immerse yourself, e.g. by using public transport or communicating directly with the local population.

-ethics In terms of ethics, the volunteering experience on the ground promotes cultural exchange as volunteers immerse themselves in the local life, community and project directly.
+ethics In terms of ethics, the volunteering experience on the ground promotes cultural exchange as volunteers immerse themselves in the local life, community and project.
 There is a mutual exchange of perspectives and a feeling of locals and foreigners working together.

 structure Voluntourism packages usually include airport pick-ups and a designated coordinator on the ground, who is responsible for you having a good time.
-These people are local intermediaries between the tourism agency you booked with back home and the project.
-They will not only provide you with answers and problem resolution within the context of your project, but also assist you with everything that happens outside of working hours – from your accommodation and shopping to the organization of activities and trips.
+These people are local intermediaries between the tourism agency you booked with and the project.
+Not only will they provide you with answers and problem resolution within the context of your project, but also assist you with everything that happens outside of working hours – from your accommodation and shopping to the organization of activities and trips.

 result Voluntourism puts a middleman between you and the nonprofit you work with.
 This doesn’t mean that you won’t be directly involved with projects, but the intermediary functions as a protective layer for when things don’t go as expected and for any organizational necessities.
 Additional assistance outside the work context and services such as airport transfers make sure that your comfort zone stays intact.

 ethics As a voluntourist you possibly gain less insights from within the nonprofit, since part of your interaction will be indirect through an outside coordinator.
-The limited cultural exposure that comes with the pampering offered by Voluntourism experiences might lead to biased impressions, which can contribute to the spreading of cultural falsehoods upon returning home.
-To the local community it might seem that voluntourists fly in as some sort of saviors, while keeping a safe distance from cultural authenticity and staying mostly within their cozy bubble.
+The limited cultural exposure of a pampered Voluntourism experience might lead to biased impressions, which can contribute to the spreading of cultural falsehoods upon returning home.
+To the local community it might seem that voluntourists fly in as some sort of saviors, while keeping a safe distance on the ground and staying cozy.

 tasks / activities

 structure While volunteering, nonprofits always try to accommodate your preferences and skills.
 However, there are no guaranteed tasks and sometimes you might end up doing something that is different from what you expected; at a given time, an educational project might need your fundraising skills more than your teaching abilities.
-In the same breath the structure usually allows for more creativity on your part and the possible implementation of your own ideas.
-Leisure activities are mostly self-organized, but nonprofits often arrange events and trips for the locals (e.g. field trips for the kids), which you are always invited to.
+In the same breath, the structure usually allows for more creativity on your part and the implementation of your own ideas.
+Leisure activities are mostly self-organized, but nonprofits often arrange events and trips for the locals (e.g. field trips for the kids), which you can participate in.

-result Facing the unpredictability of tasks within local nonprofits, some volunteers show a willingness to help with whatever is needed most, while others feel disappointment when assigned tasks that don't match their preferences.
+result Facing unpredictable tasks, some volunteers show a willingness to help with whatever is needed most, while others feel disappointment when assigned tasks that don't match their preferences.

-structure In a voluntourism context you get to work in the areas and tasks you paid for and can make demands if that’s not the case.
+structure In a voluntourism context you get to work in the areas and tasks you paid for and can make demands whenever that is not the case.
 Since you bought a specific package, the tight organizational boundaries leave little to no room for coming up with your own projects.
 Leisure activities can be self-organized, but probably your voluntourism program will also offer generic trips at an additional cost.

 result As a voluntourist, your designated coordinator will make sure you get to do what you want and that your voluntourism experience is satisfying.